Recent developments in mathematical aspects of relativistic fluids: Relativistic fluids with viscosity

-\begin{theorem}[Disconzi, Hoang, Radosz, \cite{Disconzi-Hoang-Radosz-2023}] Consier the DNMR equations without shear viscosity and with the Minkowski metric.
+\begin{theorem}[\citealt{Disconzi-Hoang-Radosz-2023}] Consier the DNMR equations without shear viscosity and with the Minkowski metric.
 Then, there exists an open set of smooth initial data for which the corresponding unique smooth solutions to the Cauchy problem break down in finite time. \end{theorem}

-In Theorem \ref{T:Breakdown_DNMR}: \begin{itemize} \item The DNMR equations without shear viscosity are as stated above, i.e., setting $\pi=0$ in equations \eqref{E:DNMR_density}, \eqref{E:DNMR_velocity}, \eqref{E:DNMR_bulk}, and dropping equation \eqref{E:DNMR_shear}, but in Theorem \ref{T:Breakdown_DNMR} it is further assumed that $\updelta_{\mathscr{P}\mathscr{P}}=0$.
-Equation \eqref{E:Divergence_baryon_current_viscous}, with with $\mathscr{J} = 0$ in \eqref{E:Baryon_density_current_viscous}, is also included, with the equation of state and the transport coefficients being now functions of $\varrho$ and $n$.
-For technical reasons, it turns out that the proof provided in \cite{Disconzi-Hoang-Radosz-2023} does not go through if $n$, and thus equation \eqref{E:Divergence_baryon_current_viscous}, are not considered as apart of the system, see the discussion in \cite{Disconzi-Hoang-Radosz-2023}.
-Finally, we note that the result is in fact a bit more general, as a term proportional to $\mathscr{P}^2$ can be added to equation \eqref{E:DNMR_bulk}, see \cite{Disconzi-Hoang-Radosz-2023}. \item Although we have not stated a result on the Cauchy problem for the DNMR equations in $C^\infty$, the situation described in the previous bullet point fits into the assumptions that guarantee local well-posedness in Sobolev spaces mentioned in Remark \ref{R:Generalization_LWP_DNMR}.
+In Theorem \ref{T:Breakdown_DNMR}: \begin{itemize} \item The DNMR equations without shear viscosity are as stated above, i.e., setting $\pi=0$ in Eqs.~\eqref{E:DNMR_density}, \eqref{E:DNMR_velocity}, \eqref{E:DNMR_bulk}, and dropping Eq.~\eqref{E:DNMR_shear}, but in Theorem \ref{T:Breakdown_DNMR} it is further assumed that $\updelta_{\mathscr{P}\mathscr{P}}=0$.
+Equation \eqref{E:Divergence_baryon_current_viscous}, with $\mathscr{J} = 0$ in \eqref{E:Baryon_density_current_viscous}, is also included, with the equation of state and the transport coefficients being now functions of $\varrho$ and $n$.
+For technical reasons, it turns out that the proof provided in \cite{Disconzi-Hoang-Radosz-2023} does not go through if $n$, and thus Eq.~\eqref{E:Divergence_baryon_current_viscous}, are not considered as apart of the system, see the discussion in \cite{Disconzi-Hoang-Radosz-2023}.
+Finally, we note that the result is in fact a bit more general, as a term proportional to $\mathscr{P}^2$ can be added to Eq.~\eqref{E:DNMR_bulk}, see \cite{Disconzi-Hoang-Radosz-2023}. \item Although we have not stated a result on the Cauchy problem for the DNMR equations in $C^\infty$, the situation described in the previous bullet point fits into the assumptions that guarantee local well-posedness in Sobolev spaces mentioned in Remark \ref{R:Generalization_LWP_DNMR}.
 From this and a standard argument one obtains local existence and uniqueness of smooth solutions. \item The breakdown in Theorem \ref{T:Breakdown_DNMR} happens as a dichotomy.
 In finite time, either solutions cease to be $C^1$ or they become un-physical, where physical solutions are defined in a precise sense.
 In particular, one of the ways that solutions can become un-physical is by violation of causality. \item The initial data constructed in Theorem \ref{T:Breakdown_DNMR} consists of localized (large) perturbations of constant states. \end{itemize}